Choosing the Right Type of Orthotics: A Guide for Patients

 Performance Enhancement

 In addition to treating injuries, sports physiotherapy also aims to prevent them from happening in the first place.
 This is done through a variety of methods, such as helping athletes understand how to avoid common injuries through proper training techniques and ensuring that they are properly conditioned for their chosen sport.
-For example, a sports therapist can help an athlete to improve their landing mechanics when jumping or to perfect their sidestepping technique to reduce the risk of knee injuries.
+For example, a sports therapist can help an athlete improve their landing mechanics when jumping or to perfect their sidestepping technique to reduce the risk of knee injuries.

 Both musculoskeletal and sports physiotherapy are committed to aiding patients in their recovery, but sports physiotherapy has a more forward-thinking approach.
 This is because it is focused on preventing sports injuries by utilising a wide range of specialised methods.
 These include real-time ultrasound for muscle activation, personalised training programs and clinical Pilates classes to strengthen muscles and enhance movement.

-Whether you are an elite athlete or a weekend warrior, a sports physiotherapy in Preston can be invaluable to your wellness and performance.
+Whether you are an elite athlete or a weekend warrior, sports physiotherapy in Preston can be invaluable to your wellness and performance.
 Physiotherapists have the expertise and knowledge to help you prevent injury and get you back in the game as quickly as possible.
 If you have a question about sports physiotherapy or would like to book an appointment, contact us today!

 Injury Prevention